gavinlouuu-kpt/yolo-sam-training/README.md

 # YOLO-SAM Training

-A Python package for training and fine-tuning Segment Anything Model (SAM) using YOLO-format annotations.
+A Python package for training and fine-tuning both YOLO and Segment Anything Model (SAM) using a unified data format.

 ## Features

-- Load and preprocess images, masks, and YOLO-format annotations
+- Load and preprocess images and annotations for both YOLO and SAM training
-- Support for multiple instance masks per image
+- Support for multiple instance masks and bounding boxes per image
-- Prepare data for SAM model training
+- Automatic dataset splitting with train/validation sets
-- Split datasets into train/test sets with stratification
+- Integration with Ultralytics YOLO for object detection
-- Custom DataLoader with support for variable-sized images
+- SAM fine-tuning with bounding box prompts
-- Robust training pipeline with validation and visualization
+- Comprehensive logging and visualization tools
 - Modular design for easy extension and customization

 ## Integration with Label Studio